marie-laugie/marie-laugie.github.io/_pages/about.md

 ---

 I'm currently a post-doctoral researcher working with [Yannick Donnadieu](https://cerege-cl.github.io/team/yannick_donnadieu/){:target="\_blank"} in [the CEREGE Deep Time Climate Modeling Group](https://cerege-cl.github.io/){:target="\_blank"}, in collaboration with the <i>Geoscience Thematics Team</i> of TotalEnergies.
 My research aims at understanding past climatic & oceanographic parameters that controlled the deposition of marine sediments including organic-rich sediments & neritic carbonate platforms.
 I use Earth System Modeling to simulate environmental conditions such as oceanic temperature & oxygen, marine productivity or nutrient concentrations.
-I compare modeling results with geological observations in explored areas to constrain processes and to predict deposition patterns in unexplored areas.
+I compare modeling results with geological observations in explored areas to constrain processes, and to predict deposition patterns in unexplored areas.